Danielwohlr/learn_wsd/README.md

 # Testing and Deploying a Web Application

-I follow the course on Web Software Development at Aalto for self-studying purposes.
+Discussion forum designed for educational purposes.
+Users can ask, answer and upvote questions.